HOME

 He still serves as the founding chairman of the board of advisors at the Educate Lanka Foundation, a Maryland-based micro-scholarship program for Sri Lankan students.
 At the University of Sri Jayewardenepura, he endowed the Patrick Mendis Prize in the Faculty of Management Studies and Commerce in 1994.
 This annual financial award is given to the most outstanding undergraduate for academic excellence and extracurricular leadership.

-For Perham High School students, he established the Johnson-Mendis Scholarship at the Minnesota State Community and Technical College in memory of his “adoptive” American AFS family.
-He also endowed the Edward Burdick Legislative Award for graduate students at the University of Minnesota’s Humphrey School in honor of his late American mentor and friend at the Minnesota House of Representatives.
+For Perham High School students, he established the Johnson-Mendis Scholarship at the Minnesota State Community and Technical College in memory of his American AFS family.
+He also endowed the Edward Burdick Legislative Award for graduate students at the University of Minnesota’s Humphrey School in honor of his late American “father,” mentor, and friend at the Minnesota House of Representatives.
 At Harvard University, Dr. Mendis established the Millennials Award for Outstanding Leadership and Service for undergraduate students majoring in international relations and journalism.

 Honors and Awards

 For his academic leadership, government service, and philanthropic activities, Dr. Mendis was honored with the University of Minnesota’s Alumnus of Notable Achievement Award.
-Other recognitions include the Hubert Humphrey Outstanding Leadership Award, the University of Minnesota President’s Award for Outstanding Leadership and Service, and the Harold Stassen Award for United Nations Affairs.
+Other distinctions and recognitions include the Hubert Humphrey Outstanding Leadership Award, the University of Minnesota President’s Award for Outstanding Leadership and Service, and the Harold Stassen Award for United Nations Affairs.

 Dr. Mendis was named among the 13 World Famous People born in Sri Lanka.
 The Sri Lanka Foundation in California honored him with the Lifetime Achievement Award.
 He was also the first recipient of the UNESCO Award, the winner of the Best Commander of the Military Cadet Corps of Sri Lanka, and the General Sir John Kotelawala Defense University Award in Sri Lanka.

 He is listed in Who’s Who Among American Universities and CollegesWho’s Who of Asian AmericansWho’s Who in America, and Who’s Who in the World.
 In April 2023, Who’s Who in America presented him with the Albert Nelson Marquis Lifetime Achievement Award.
-Dr. Mendis has either lived, traveled, or worked in more than 135 countries and visited all 50 states and territories of the United States.
+Dr. Mendis has either lived, traveled, or worked in more than 140 countries and visited all 50 states and territories of the United States.
 He resides in Washington, DC.